MirrorReflectionTeam/node_monitoring/README.md

 # monitoring-tool

-> A powerful and easy-to-use monitoring tool for server hardware and validator nodes with alerts via telegram bot and grafana dashboards

 ### You need:
 - Server with node
 - Server for monitoring tool: Ubuntu 20.04 / 1 VCPU / 2 GB RAM / 20 GB SSD